OVI / DUI Blood Tests In Ohio

 In Ohio, there are various OVI / DUI charges.
 If an officer concludes your driving ability is impaired by alcohol, you are charged with DUI / OVI 'impaired'.
 If an officer suspects your blood alcohol or drug concentration is above the limit, the officer may ask you to consent to a blood test.
 If the blood alcohol concentration is at or over .08 (but under .17), the officer will charge you with DUI / OVI 'per se'.
 If the concentration is at or above .17, the officer will charge you with DUI / OVI 'per se, high test'.
 These limits are for whole blood, and the limits are slightly different if the test is conducted on blood serum or plasma.
 There are also 'per se' limits for some drugs, and the 'per se' offenses have different mandatory penalties.

-Blood testing is one of many topics covered in Shawn Dominy's book, 'I Was Charged With DUI/OVI - Now What?!'
-That book is available for purchase in online bookstores, and the e-book can be downloaded for free from this website.
-To download your free copy, click on 'more details' on the right side of this screen, then complete the book download form.Ohio OVI / DUI Lawyer With Training In Blood Testing
+Blood testing is one of many topics covered in Shawn Dominy's guide, 'I Was Charged With DUI/OVI - Now What?!'
+That guide is available for purchase in online bookstores, and the e-book can be downloaded for free from this website.
+To download your free copy, click on 'more details' on the right side of this screen, then complete the guide download form.Ohio OVI / DUI Lawyer With Training In Blood Testing

 Shawn Dominy is one of few Ohio lawyers with formal training in blood testing.
-In Ohio DUI/OVI cases, blood testing is conducted using gas chromatography.
+In Ohio DUI / OVI cases, blood testing is conducted using gas chromatography.
 Shawn Dominy completed a course from the American Chemical Society in forensic gas chromatography.
-A small number of attorneys in Ohio have completed that course.A Blood Test Requires A Warrant Or Your Consent
+A small number of Ohio DUI attorneys have completed that course.A Blood Test Requires A Warrant Or Your Consent

 Blood tests for DUI / OVI cases in Ohio are either administered by: (1) a crime laboratory; or (2) a health care provider.
 With either type of test, blood is drawn by a medical professional.
 The distinction is whether the blood sample is analyzed by a crime lab or a health care provider.
 Who conducts the blood test determines what law applies regarding use of the blood test in court.Ohio Law For Blood Tests In DUI / OVI Cases